How To Get Your Products In Stores

 Wholesaling means selling your product to a distributor, who then sells to the consumer.
 The product is usually bought in bulk at about 50% of retail price.
 The payoff percentage is less than consignment, but so is the risk.
 Once a wholesale dealer has purchased your product, that's it – you're paid and don't have to worry about sales.

-Learn more about the two sales methods in our article, Should I Sell Consignment or Wholesale?
+Dive into wholesaling for small business and compare it to consignment in our article, Should I Sell Consignment or Wholesale?

 Open Your Own Shop

 You might be ready to open your own permanent storefront if you offer a large array of items or are already profitable in the physical market.
 This will give you the greatest amount of control over your product and your customer experience.
+Check out our full article on opening brick-and-mortar locations.

 Whether it's online, offline, at a market, through a distributor, or in your own store, how you sell your product will depend on your product, your resources, and your audience.